 Browse and order molds by clicking the link below:

 Once you have your mold, follow these instructions to make your Garden Stepping Stones:

-CONCRETE PASTER SOAP MOLD INSTRUCTIONS
+CONCRETE PLASTER SOAP MOLD INSTRUCTIONS

 Grease the mold with cooking spray to lubricate it.
 This helps to release the finished product, and to extend the life of the mold.